DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 2) devtest inference
 3) evaluation set inference

-You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to do this (super simple! 😉 ) or to this baseline code see `local/sed_trainer_pretrained.py` for some hints on how we are doing this for the baseline system.
+You can refer to [Codecarbon](https://github.com/mlco2/codecarbon) on how to accomplish this (it's super simple! 😉), or refer to the baseline code in `local/sed_trained.py` for some hints on how we accomplish this for the baseline system. <br>
+or to this baseline code see `local/sed_trainer_pretrained.py` for some hints on how we are doing this for the baseline system.

 ⚠️ In addition to this, we kindly suggest the participants to provide the energy consumption in kWh (using the same hardware used for 2) and 3)) of:

-1) devtest inference for baseline system using:
+1) Training the baseline system for 10 epochs

-`python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`
-You can find the energy consumed in kWh in `./exp/2024_baseline/devtest_codecarbon/devtest_tot_kwh.txt`

-2) evaluation set inference for baseline system using:
+2) Devtest inference for the baseline system

-`python train_sed.py --eval_from_checkpoint /path/to/downloaded.ckpt`
-You can find the energy consumed in kWh in `./exp/2024_baseline/evaluation_codecarbon/eval_tot_kwh.txt`
+Both are computed by the `python train_sed.py` command.
+You just need to set 10 epochs in the `confs/default.yaml`. <br> You can find the energy consumed in kWh in `./exp/2024_baseline/version_X/codecarbon/emissions_baseline_training.csv` for training and `./exp/2024_baseline/version_X/codecarbon/emissions_baseline_test.csv` for devtest inference.

-**Why we require this ?**
+**(NEW)** This year, we recommend participants submit the whole .csv files that provide the details of consumption for GPU, CPU and RAM usage.
+For more information, please refer to the submission package example.

-Energy consumption depends on hardware and each participant uses different hardware.

-To obviate for this difference we use the baseline inference kWh energy consumption as a common reference.
-Because of this, it is important that the inference energy consumption figures for both submitted system and baseline are computed on same hardware under similar loading.
+Energy consumption depends on hardware, and each participant uses different hardware.
+To account for this difference, we use the baseline training and inference kWh energy consumption as a common reference.
+It is important that the inference energy consumption figures for both submitted systems and baseline are computed on the same hardware under similar loading.

 ### 🧮 Multiply–accumulate (MAC) operations.

-As in the last year participants can submit multiply–accumulate operations (MACs) for 10 seconds of audio prediction, so to have information regarding the computational complexity of the network in terms of multiply-accumulate (MAC) operations.
+Starting from last year, counting the MAC is complementary to the energy consumption metric.
+We consider the Multiply–accumulate operations (MACs) for 10 seconds of audio prediction to provide information about the computational complexity of the network in terms of multiply-accumulate (MAC) operations.

 We use [THOP: PyTorch-OpCounter][THOP: PyTorch-OpCounter] as the framework to compute the number of multiply-accumulate operations (MACs). <br>
 For more information regarding how to install and use THOP, the reader is referred to https://github.com/Lyken17/pytorch-OpCounter. <br>